canonical/k8s-snap/docs/src/charm/howto/charm.md

 - If you still need to do this, please take a look at the quickstart instructions, or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation][juju].
-- you are not using the Juju 'localhost' cloud (see [localhost instructions][localhost] for this).
+- You are not using the Juju 'localhost' cloud (see [localhost instructions][localhost] for this).

 ```{note}